The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 While the exact cause of Parkinson’s disease is still unknown, it is becoming increasingly apparent that a combination of genetic factors and environmental exposures contribute to its development.

-The interaction between genes and the environment plays a significant role in determining an individual’s vulnerability to the disease, with certain genes increasing the risk while others provide protection.
+The interaction between genes and the plays a significant role in determining an individual’s vulnerability to the disease, with certain genes increasing the risk while others provide protection.

 One crucial aspect of understanding Parkinson’s is identifying key genes associated with the disorder.